dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 As an example of how to set up a pipeline in Modal, we'll use the [building a cost-effective analytics stack with Modal, dlt, and dbt.](https://modal.com/blog/analytics-stack) case study.

-The example demonstrates automating a workflow to load data from Postgres to Snowflake using `dlt`.
+The example demonstrates automating a workflow to load data from Postgres to Snowflake using dlt.

 ## How to run `dlt` on Modal

-Here’s our `dlt` setup copying data from our Postgres read replica into Snowflake:
+Here’s our dlt setup copying data from our Postgres read replica into Snowflake:

-1. Run the `dlt` SQL database setup to initialize their `sql_database_pipeline.py` template:
+1. Run the `dlt init` CLI command to initialize the SQL database source and set up the `sql_database_pipeline.py` template.
    ```sh
    dlt init sql_database snowflake
    ```